feranto/awsDemos/ElasticBeanstalk/README.md

 ## Donwloading and Running the NodeJS API Locally ##

-1. The NodeJS/Express/SwaggerUI api code we will be deploying can be located in this [repo](https://github.com/feranto/NodeJSExpressSwaggerUIBackend).
+1. The NodeJS/Express/SwaggerUI api code we will be deploying can be located in this repo [https://github.com/feranto/NodeJSExpressSwaggerUIBackend](https://github.com/feranto/NodeJSExpressSwaggerUIBackend).
 (All the details of how to recreate this API and file structure can be located in the repo README).

 ![alt text][repo]